Summer 2016 Institute

 At the Summer Institute, you will experience:

-- The opportunity to work with youth and hear about their work
+- Working alongside youth and hearing about their work

-- In-depth conversations with The Food Project staff
+- Engaged conversations with Food Project staff about every facet of the summer experience

-- The opportunity to network with and learn from your peers
+- The opportunity to network with and learn from Institute peers

 And you will learn:

-- How to build a tiered youth development program
+- How to build a tiered youth development structure to support your work

-- How to mobilize and motivate teens year-round
+- How to mobilize and motivate teens to continue their work year-round

 For more information on the Summer Institute, please email [email protected] or call 781-259-8621 x29 to speak with Cindy Davenport, Director of Programming and Institutional Learning.